Compare term deposit rates in New Zealand

 How do I open a term deposit?

-The best way is to open a term deposit online on via bank's website, or by visiting the bank’s branch.
+The best way to open a term deposit is online via the bank's website, or by visiting the bank’s branch.
 You’ll need to provide a few documents (like an ID and proof of address) to validate your ownership and source of funds.
 Once approved, your money will be locked in for the agreed term.

 What happens at the end of the investment's term?

-Once term deposits reach the end of the term, it ‘matures’ and you’ll be given two options.
-Firstly, you can roll it over for the same term length at the market interest rate (which may be the same or higher or lower than the rate you first signed up for).
+Once term deposits reach the end of the term, it ‘matures’, and you’ll be given two options.
+Firstly, you can roll it over for the same term length at the market interest rate (which may be the same, higher or lower than the rate you first signed up for).
 Alternatively, you can transfer the money to a regular bank or savings account.
 If you want to withdraw the money before the term ends, you’ll pay a penalty for doing so.

 Term deposits offer security, but they may not be for everyone.
 We discuss the pros and cons below: